miker704/Strife/patches2.md

 - Deployed invite to server modal from server main container.
 - Removed Props.closeModal() from invite to server modal and used a state callback function to open and close it while using the props.openmodalwithprops() function to pass props needed to use it as normal.
 - Wrapped invite to server modal with REACT PORTAL wrapped portal around all conditional renders of it.
+- Provided a new condtional rendering for invite to server modal where since the component is now mounted to the same level as the server container it has direct access to the params property by itself without the need to pass it as props to it however if the user is somehow routed in only serverId and not channelId prevent the requests for receiving the channel, friendships, and dms of the user and display the modal in a version where there is no data.
+This occurs when the route is /$/channels/:serverId instead of /$/channels/:serverId/:channelId and the modal is opened from channel drop down modal. since there is no current channel an id of -1 is used instead if that pass id is -1 set a new prop type that represents a special version of the modal to handle this situation and basically skip all fetches and render a plain version of the modal.

 ### Front-End Changes